dabernado/based-minigrep/README.md

 Features I may add in the future, but probably won't:

 - Returns the indices of each occurence of the query
+- Remove the need for the "-n" flag
 - More flags

 ## Build and Install